SalahHamza/things-i-have-learnt/src/marks/web-accessibility/web_accessibility.md

 #### Using Headings effectively

-* Every page should have an h1 heading.
+* **Every page should have an h1 heading**.
-* You should not skip heading levels, such as jumping from `<h2></h2>` to an `<h4></h4>` going down the page.
+* **You should not skip heading levels**, such as jumping from `<h2></h2>` to an `<h4></h4>` going down the page.
 * Headings should be used to divide content into meaningful sections, not to format text.
-* Nest headings by their rank (or level).
+* **Nest headings by their rank (or level)**.
 Headings with an equal or higher rank start a new section, headings with a lower rank start new subsections that are part of the higher ranked section.
-* Not all headings should be visible.
+* **Not all headings should be visible**.
 Sometimes the role/title of a section is perfectly clear to people who can see the page, but not for the visually impaired, in that case it is good to move the said header off-screen.

 **Note**: When hiding content that you want only screen reader users to see, don't use `display: none` or `visibility: hidden`.
 There are other ways to create [invisible Content Just for Screen Reader Users](https://webaim.org/techniques/css/invisiblecontent/).